 Matt Snyder Named ACC Wrestling Scholar-Athlete of Year

-CHARLOTTESVILLE, Va. – Seven student-athletes from the Virginia wrestling team have been named to the 2012 All-ACC Wrestling Academic Team, announced Thursday by the conference.
-Highlighting the seven honorees is Matt Snyder (R-Jr., Lewistown, Pa.), who was named the ACC Wrestling Scholar-Athlete of the Year.
+CHARLOTTESVILLE, Va. – Five Virginia wrestling student-athletes have been named to the 2013 All-ACC Wrestling Academic Team, announced Wednesday by the conference office.
+Matt Snyder (R-Sr., Lewistown, Pa.) was named the ACC Wrestling Scholar-Athlete of the Year for the second straight year and earned a spot on the all-academic team for the fourth time in as many years.